vchuynh/Twitch-Suite/README.md

 # How To Use
 Run logbot.py with python and you should be all set.
 # Commands
 $help:           You're already here.
-$check "user":   Checks if Twitch user is currently live
 $hello:          The bot responds with Hello
+$autolog "user"  Automatically logs chat each time user goes live and offline.
+(Per VOD logs)
-$start "user":   Bot begins logging user's twitch chat
+$start "user"    Bot begins logging user's twitch chat.
+(WIP command)
-$stop:           Bot stops logging user's twitch chat
+$stop: "arg"     Bot stops logging a specified user's twitch chat.
+Specifying "all" instead of a user, stops all chat loggers
 $logs:           Returns list of .txt log files
-$upload "*.txt": Uploads .txt file if exists
+$upload "{}.txt"  Uploads .txt file to chat if exists
-$autolog "user": Starts logging when a user goes live
+$focus "user"    For dev use only, prints actively logged user's chat to console.

+# Example
+- "$autolog xqcow" will automatically check every 15 seconds if xqcow is online.
+When xqcow is detected live, the bot will automatically start logging xqcow's chat to a file.
+The bot will notify in Discord when a user is live.
+When xqcow goes offline, the file is completed and the bot goes back to checking if xqcow goes live again.
+Once the log file is finalized, the bot will notify that xqcow has gone offline and will include the filename of the log.
+- "$stop xqcow" will signal to the bot to stop logging xqcow's chat.
+This may take up to 3 minutes.
+If the bot was actively logging chat, any further messages will not be saved and the current log's filename will be notified in Discord.

+# Features
+- Automatically log Twitch chat of up to 10 channels
+-
 # TODO
-- Implement a watchlist of Twitch channels that the autolog command uses rather than direct specification.
+- ~~Implement a watchlist of Twitch channels that the autolog command uses rather than direct specification.  ~~
 - Fix/implement embed notification for when channels go live.
 - Insert Twitch messages into a searchable SQL database that can export filterable datasets.
 - Capture user related metadata of chat messages
 - Capture non-user related notifications/messages in Twitch Chats e.g, bit donations
+- Implement logging chat at any time for multiple channels